 - Temporary Bulk Change: Hansel fattens up rapidly over what appears to be just a few days.

 - Trail of Bread Crumbs: Trope Namer, Trope Maker and Trope Codifier, and possible Ur Example, together with "Hop-o'-My-Thumb".

 - Though note that the breadcrumbs didn't work.
 The trail of stones is what did.

 - Wealthy Ever After: They return with the witch's treasure.

 - What Measure Is a Non-Human?: In at least one version, Hansel and Gretel are escorted home by a magic duck...who the father then kills and cooks for dinner.

 - Wicked Stepmother: In most versions of the tale.
-It's worth mentioning however that in the first version recorded by the Grimm brothers, it's the kids' actual biological mother.
+It's worth mentioning however that in the first edition version recorded by the Grimm brothers she was the kids' actual biological mother, and the father shares the blame for abandoning the children.
 Apparently some people found that too shocking, so they changed it.

 - Averted in Humperdinck's opera, where she is once again the birth-mother.